DoctorKhan/Manual-Override-Book/src/01_part_glitch_in_code/03_5_parable_marionette_strings.md

 Remember: The goal isn't to become a puppet master controlling every string.
 It's to become a conscious dancer, aware of the music and able to improvise within the cosmic choreography of your life.

 The marionette's journey from unconscious automation to conscious partnership is your journey too.
 And like him, you'll discover that the strings you once feared can become your connection to something far greater than your individual will.

+**But the parable leaves us with the deepest mystery of all**: Who is the puppeteer?
+The marionette learned to dance with the strings, but he never saw who was pulling them.
+The strings disappeared into darkness above, controlled by someone—or something—that remained hidden.

+**As you develop your own Observer and learn to override your automatic patterns, you too will face this question**: Who wrote the original programming?
+Who installed the strings that make us so predictable, so manipulable, so perfectly designed to be controlled?

+**This question will drive you to the next phase of the investigation.**

 ---